Look, if you’re serious about building wealth through real estate in Canada, you need to understand investment property mortgage rates. Period.

 Why?
 They view it as a commercial operation rather than personal investment.

 Other lenders are more flexible but may charge slightly higher rates.
-This is where working with a mortgage broker who knows which lenders accept high rental income ratios becomes invaluable.
+This is where working with a Canadian mortgage broker who knows which lenders accept high rental income ratios becomes invaluable.

-Current Market Conditions: December 2025
+Current Market Conditions: Early 2026

 Let’s talk about what’s happening right now in the Canadian mortgage market.